bxlab/class-ibs-796-fall2013/python/data-structures/tutorial.md

 current: [-1.0, -0.5, 0.0, 0.5, 1.0]
 voltage: [-2.0, -1.0, 0.0, 1.0, 2.0]
 ```

+(you can get a copy of this file at https://raw.github.com/bxlab/class-ibs-796-fall2013/gh-pages/python/data-structures/data.dat)

 We can read this data into a list type variable pretty easily.